harveyworkexperience/C-Video-Live-Streaming/README.md

 **Important:** Follow the **ImageUDPServer Machine** instructions ***Before*** following the **ImageUDPClient Machine** instructions.
 The reason for this is because the ImageUDPClient projects will just close if they don't instantly connect to a server (I might get around to fixing this later).

 ### ImageUDPServer Machine
-1. Build and run an instance of the ImageUDPServer project.
+1. Build and run an instance of one of the two ImageUDPServer project.
 2. Copy the IPv4 address (Under the Wireless LAN Adapter WiFi).

 ### ImageUDPClient Machine